pyflosic/fodMC/fodMC/pyfodmc/README.md

 # PyFODMC - A simple python backend for the fodMC
 Coding language: python
 Author: Seabstian Schwalbe
-Licence: The same as the fodMC, because it is part of it.
+License: The same as the fodMC, because it is part of it.
 Status: 15.05.2020

 * compile.sh:   compiling fodmc as libary (changes fodMC_motif.f90 needed)